 - Children’s Ibuprofen to reduce swelling at night, not natural but probably preferable to steroid treatment or a hospital stay

 - Cinnamon, thyme, and clove essentials oils in a steam tent (a towel over a parent and the child while running hot water in the sink with the oils) Check with a professional about whether these oils would be safe for your age child or not.
+See my post about kid-safe essential oils and find out what “kid-safe essential oils” means.

-Bone broth only for meals unless the child is very hungry as overeating can bring on an attack.”
+- Bone broth only for meals unless the child is very hungry as overeating can bring on an attack.

 - Some very specific homeopathy instructions here.